-The school follows the Newcastle Upon Tyne Agreed Syllabus for Religious Education (June 2005) which is based on the National Framework for Religious Education.
-We will continue to adopt further revisions to the document.
+Here at Wingrove Primary School we follow the Newcastle Upon Tyne Agreed Syllabus for Religious Education which is based on the National Framework for Religious Education.
+We will continue to adopt further revisions to the document - the most recent being 2020.
 The study of Religious Education enables pupils to develop their knowledge and understanding of the major world faiths namely Christianity, Islam, Judaism, Hinduism, Sikhism and Buddhism.
 It forms part of the school curriculum policy to provide a broad and balanced education for all children.
-RE, at Wingrove, reflects the religious traditions in Britain, which are, in the main, Christian, while taking account of the teaching and practices of the other principal religions represented in Britain.
+RE, at Wingrove, reflects the religious traditions in Britain, which are, in the main, Christian, while taking account and being respectful of the teaching and practices of the other principal religions represented in our local community and more widely throughout Britain.
 Through the teaching of R.E. we provide learning opportunities to enable all pupils to make progress.
 We respond to children's different needs and set suitable learning challenges.
-Visits are made to different places of worship as part of our R.E. programme in school.
-We welcome visitors and representatives from different places of worship
+Visits are made to different places of worship as part of our R.E. programme in school and we welcome visitors and representatives from different places of worship